mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 **Required verification:**

-- Execute the evaluation stage.
+- Execute the assessment stage.
 - Inspect the persisted verdict.
-- Confirm that the verdict contains the expected routing or evaluation information.
+- Confirm that the verdict contains the expected routing or assessment information.

 ---